frictionlessdata/datapackage-r/README.md

     ##   ]
     ## }

-An `infer` method has found all our files and inspected it to extract useful metadata like profile, encoding, format, Table Schema etc. Let's tweak it a little bit:
+An `infer` method has found all our files and inspected it to extract useful metadata like profile, encoding, format, Table Schema etc. Let’s tweak it a little bit:

 ``` r
 dataPackage$descriptor$resources[[2]]$schema$fields[[2]]$type = 'year'